 This post is part of our ultimate guide to moving to London as a graduate.
 Finally nab the London job of your dreams?
 Now you’ve got to figure out where to live in London as a graduate.

-Despite what all the TV shows tell you, London isn’t just made up of the Big Ben and the London Eye.
+No matter what all the TV shows tell you, London isn’t just made up of the Big Ben and the London Eye.
 The city is divided into five major areas: North, South, East, West and Central London.
 Beyond that, there are 33 different districts (called boroughs) in London, each with its own unique character.

 When you start your search, you’ll likely get loads of conflicting advice as to which is the best area to live in.
 It’s important to bear in mind that Londoners are usually very protective of their area/borough.
 A South Londoner will inevitably say living there is better than living up North, for example.